Twitter Brutally Mocks Melania Trump For Only Wearing One Glove To SOTU

 Of course, the pop culture references poured in as well.

-One user wrote, “BUT Melania’s rocking the single Dr. Strangelove glove!”
+“BUT Melania’s rocking the single Dr. Strangelove glove!” one user wrote.
 Another added, “Melania’s one-black-glove-look is *very* Nicolas Cage in Moonstruck.”

 Another person accused her of copying Luke Skywalker’s look with her one-glove routine.